mckenzielylo/PocketLedger/BUILD_TROUBLESHOOTING.md

 - **Cause:** Recursive permission changes on entire /var/www/html directory including vendor/ and node_modules/
 - **Solution:** Use selective permission changes on only required directories (storage, bootstrap/cache, public)

+#### 9. No open HTTP ports detected error
+- **Cause:** Application not listening on the correct port that Render.com expects
+- **Solution:** Use updated Dockerfiles with PORT environment variable support and dynamic Nginx configuration

 **Possible Causes & Solutions:**

 #### 1. Node.js/npm not found